SamSherrill/games-comparison/current-dev-plans.md

 - Do we run createJoinRow (to make many to many relationships between games & users) every time a search is run?
 Is there a way to avoid this for a performance gain?
 See Line 85 on MainPage.jsx & about line 50 or so on user-games-api.js controller.

 - Should appId be the primary key for our games table?
+- Should steamId be the primary key for our steamusers table?
 - Maybe add in a column for how many games each user owns - integer in steamuser table

 - WE'RE GOING TO NEED TO COME BACK TO THIS after doing a tutorial or 2. --- Writing tests to automatically confirm that we haven't broken the program each time we change some code.